 - E-commerce product descriptions

-- E-commerce product attributes (ex, which color of this product is more attractive?)
+- E-commerce product attributes (for example, which color of this product is more attractive?)

 - Email subject lines